 Pastor Mike & Susan Millican

-Hi, I'm Pastor Mike and my heart has been held captive by the Lord Jesus.
+I'm Pastor Mike and I have been the pastor here at LBC since April of 1990 when we were called Bible Missionary Church.
 I was born in 1953 and born again in 1979.
 I have been married to my beautiful wife, Susan since 1973 and love her more than ever.
-We have three awesome kids: Jason, Ashley Jackson and Tim.
-Ashley has also given me two of the most beautiful granddaughters you've ever seen, Selah and Ella.
+We have three awesome kids: Jason, Ashley Gregory and Tim.
+We have also been blessed with three of the most beautiful grandchildren you've ever seen; Selah, Ella and Noah.
 Susan’s brother Mark also lives with us.
-I have had the privilege of being the pastor here at Lakeland Bible Church since April 1, 1990.
 I love the people whom God has entrusted to me here and I consider it a great honor to shepherd the flock here.
-I love sharing Christ with the lost, teaching God’s Word and helping others learn of the sufficiency of His marvelous grace.
+I love sharing Christ with the lost, teaching God’s Word and helping others learn of the sufficiency of God's Word and His marvelous love and grace through our Lord Jesus.
 I love kids because they are so insanely real and I know they have a special place in our Lord’s heart.

 "Cause when I’m weak, You make me strong